Public Gardens

 School and University Gardens

-One example of an elementary school garden is the Hawks’ Garden at Neil Cummins Elementary School in Corte Madera.
-Developed in 2016 by a group of parents and the PTO, with support from SPAWN, Hawks' Garden helps students learn about nature and their environment.
+One example of an elementary school garden can be found at Neil Cummins Elementary School in Corte Madera.
+Developed in 2016 by a group of parents and the PTO, with support from SPAWN, the garden helps students learn about nature and their environment.

 In 2020, Neil Cummins teacher Dana Swisher took over management of the garden.
 In 2022 she and her students, along some other garden volunteers, created a monarch way station planted with native milkweed and nectar plants.